IRMaGiC: Extending Luminous Red Galaxy Selection into the Infrared with Joint Rubin Observatory's Large Survey of Space Time and Roman's High Latitude Imaging Survey: Data

 \subsection{Roman simulation}

 The Roman High Latitude Survey consists of two components: an imaging component, the High Latitude Imaging Survey (HLIS), and a spectroscopy component, the High Latitude Spectroscopy Survey (HLSS).
-Based on the current \textit{Roman} reference survey~\citep{Troxel23,Wang22}, the HLIS and HLSS will observe a 2000 deg² region of the sky, fully within the LSST footprint, over a five-year period in four near-infrared bands: F106, F129, F158, and F184, enabling joint analyses between the two surveys.
-In this paper, we denote these four \textit{Roman} bands as Y, J, H, F.
+Based on the current Roman reference survey~\citep{Troxel23,Wang22}, the HLIS and HLSS will observe a 2000 deg$^2$ region of the sky, fully within the LSST footprint, over a five-year period in four near-infrared bands: $F106,\ F129,\ F158,\ F184$, enabling joint analyses between the two surveys.
+In this paper, we denote these four Roman bands as $Y,\ J,\ H,\ F$.

 The Roman galaxy sample used in this study is derived from the joint Roman HLIS-LSST image simulation presented in~\citet{Troxel23}.
 This simulation is based on the updated Roman HLIS image simulation pipeline, which includes a realistic Point Spread Function (PSF), sensor physical effects, and chromatic rendering~\citep{Troxel23}.
 The simulation focuses on a 20 deg² region of the LSST-DC2 universe, spanning $51^\circ < \mathrm{RA} < 56^\circ$ and $-42^\circ < \mathrm{DEC} < -38^\circ$, for the five-year depth of the HLIS.
 This joint simulation provides an excellent testbed for joint survey analysis.
 It uses the same basic truth input as the DC2 simulation, with adjustments specifically tailored for the need of Roman HLIS.
 For further details, the readers are referred to~\citet{Troxel23}.